1jss/Fri-Svensk-Bibel/PROMPT.md

-- Task: Modernize the supplied excerpt from temp_context.xml.
+- Task: Modernize the supplied excerpt from temp_context.xml (25 rows).
 Work directly in that file, replacing archaic or formal Swedish expressions with simple everyday equivalents.
 Restructure sentences freely — changing word order, breaking up complex clauses, or simplifying syntax—so the text reads naturally in contemporary Swedish.
 - Preserve exactly as written: personal names, places, theological terms, punctuation, spacing, alignment, and every XML tag/attribute.
 - DO NOT consult or imitate existing Swedish bible translations; aim for a relaxed, conversational, every day tone that is still respectful.
 - Always swap out older or semi-archaic words/phrases with informal or modern equivalents.
 Sample pairs: